 Building Strong Personal Brand Identity as a Freelancer

-A brand is a name, term, design, symbol or other feature that distinguishes organizations, individual and products from its rivals in the eyes of their target audience.
-Whereas, a personal brand identity includes everything from your dressing style to business or name, photos, taglines, bios
+A brand is a name, term, design, symbol, or other feature that distinguishes organizations, individual and products from its rivals in the eyes of their target audience.
+Whereas, a personal brand identity includes everything from your dressing style to business or name, photos, taglines, bios, and your work ethics.
+You have to have a memorable brand name, strong message, support system, and all of the necessary legalities like getting all your social media accounts approved if you would want to succeed as a freelancer.

 As a freelancer, establishing a personal brand identity matters just as much – maybe – more than the product and service that you may be selling.
 A strong personal brand identity helps you think about your own personal goals and plans.
 It helps you answer the questions what do you stand for?
 Where do you want to be and why?
 And most of all it shows who you are to your target audience or buyers.
 When I think about branding, I always stand with a simple list of questions that make up a powerful vision and mission statements, and with that, it is easier to create a suiting bio for my profile.
 To create a strong personal brand identity online you need to provide the answers to these questions.